Exsel1ent/Controlling-Motor-Speed-Using-Arduino-UNO/README.md

 # Controlling-Motor-Speed-Using-Arduino-UNO
-This is one of the most important parts of my Final Year Project, my project is still in progress but in this part, I have been able to control the motor speed at 3000-5000 RPM with less than 1% error on the motor with a maximum speed of 13000 RPM
+This is one of the most important parts of my Final Year Project, my project is still in progress but in this part, I have been able to control the motor speed at 3000-5000 RPM with less than 1% error

+1. the load for my test machine is a 1,5 ml test tube
+2. the motor that I use has a maximum speed of 13000 RPM
+3.